abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 # Mu_Parkin_vs_Agy99_SNPs

 I have found 237 false SNPs in snippy and snippy-core files when mapping 478 Vic Mu isolates to the Agy99_chr_p ref.
 I did not find any false SNPs when mapping the same isolate set against the Parkin_chr_p ref.
 Snippy v4.6.0 was used.
 I used samtools tview to verify each SNP for each isolate directly from the bam files.
-The tview verified SNP alignments have approximatly the same number of sites, meeting expectations for this pathogen.
+I found at least 70 false negative SNPs in a snippy-core run with the same 478 isolates when mapped against the Parkin_chr_p ref.

 ### WD